opal/opal/docs/headless_chrome.md

 NOTE: to run it you need to have a chrome server running on `localhost:9222` (usually `chrome.rb` does it for you)

       $ chrome --disable-gpu --headless --remote-debugging-port=9222

+## Using a remote chrome server

+If you want to change a default chrome port or your chrome server is running on a different host:port you can override default values by specifying `CHROME_HOST` and `CHROME_PORT` environment variables:

+      $ CHROME_HOST=10.10.10.10 CHROME_PORT=8080 opal -Rchrome -e "puts 42"
+      Connecting to 10.10.10.10:8080...
+      42

+NOTE: `CHROME_HOST` requires a chrome server to be started.
+You can't start remotely a server on a different host.